denoland/std/domains/reasoning/domain-rules.md

 ## 3. Dealing with Duplication

-- **Rule**: It is the responsibility of the Interface File, one for each pair of 'gold' definition sets, to handle duplication and reconcile concepts.
+- **Rule**: It is the responsibility of the Interface File, one for each pair of 'domain' definition sets, to handle duplication and reconcile concepts.
 AI may be used to facilitate this process.

   **Examples**:

-  - **Correct**: Using the Interface File between `Gold-Dreamcatcher` and `Gold-DCI` to identify that **AI Agent** is used differently and reconciling this within the Interface File.
+  - **Correct**: Using the Interface File between `Domain-Dreamcatcher` and `Domain-DCI` to identify that **AI Agent** is used differently and reconciling this within the Interface File.
   - **Incorrect**: Duplicating definitions independently without coordinating through an Interface File.

 - **Guideline**: